akaMerry/projet-13/back/README.md

 # Project #10 - Argent Bank API

+## Swagger demo file

+Can be found in folder back > soutenance-demo-swagger.yaml

+## Backend

 This codebase contains the code needed to run the backend for Argent Bank.

-## Getting Started

 ### Prerequisites